Cars Race-O-Rama: Plot

 After that, Lightning gets new modifications again and goes to Motoropolis City for the next round.
 The races occur at night when the city is full of bright lights.
 Before the final race, Chick introduces Stinger (the strong silent type) to Lightning and Ramone.
 Lightning wins this race as well, much to Chick's anger, who was quite sure that Stinger, being a muscle car, would win.
 He asks Stinger what he had to say for himself, but Stinger says nothing, instead just driving away in anger.
 There is only one more round left in the Race-O-Rama series and Chick says he still has more surprises.

 In Radiator Springs, Mater, Bubba, Tater and Tater Jr. have their final race in the Rustbucket Stadium.
 Mater wins the race, much to Bubba's anger.
 On the contrary, Tater and Tater Jr. had fun, saying that making friends with Mater, whose name also rhymes with theirs, makes them feel like winners too.
 Bubba drives away, vowing his revenge.

-Lightning McQueen and Chick Hicks go back to Radiator Springs Speedway for the final round in the Race-O-Rama series.
+Lightning and Chick go back to Radiator Springs Speedway for the final round in the Race-O-Rama series.
 Lightning has one more race against Candice, El Machismo, Stinger and the VINs before the final race with Chick.
 Chick decides to use the same modifications Lightning used during the earlier rounds, but Lightning modifies himself again with modifications he was saving for this special occasion.
 Right before the race, Chick reveals that he was only using Candice, El Machismo, Stinger and the VINs to learn how to beat Lightning.

 Lightning wins the race and the Race-O-Rama trophy, which makes Chick angry once again.
 He claims he could have won if he raced in the Race-O-Rama by himself.
-Lightning tries to teach Chick that there is more to racing than winning and that the best racers are part of a team, but Chick does not listen and drives away, vowing his revenge.
+Lightning tries to teach Chick that there is more to racing than winning and that the best racers are part of a team, but Chick does not listen and drives away, vowing he'll be back for revenge.
 Later, Candice, El Machismo and Stinger show up to readily apologize to Lightning for their past behavior.
 Lightning happily accepts their apology and gladly invites them to come to the Doc Hudson Racing Academy any time.